jimy74/tezosJfork/README.md

 The TezosJ SDK library enables plain Java developers to create applications that communicates with Tezos blockchain.

 The library is written in Java and is based on Gradle framework.
-This repository contains the library source code and a Main class to test some features.
+This repository contains the library source code and a milfont.com.tezosj.Main class to test some features.

 ## Requirements